hisnameisjimmy/hacker-news-stats/README.md

-# hacker-news-stats
+# Hacker News Stats

-Easy way to query stats for HackerNews
+Simple comment and story stats from the HackerNews API